mvirgo/MLND-Capstone/README.md

 If you just want the original training images with no flips or rotations (downsized to 80x160x3) you can find them [here](https://www.dropbox.com/s/1bnp70bhaz5kma9/coeffs_train.p?dl=0).
 You can also find the related coefficient labels (i.e. not the drawn lane labels, but the cofficients for a polynomial line) [here](https://www.dropbox.com/s/ieulvrcooetrlmd/coeffs_labels.p?dl=0).

 ## Software Requirements
-If using Linux or Mac, you can use [this conda environment file](lane_environment.yml).
-In the command line, use `conda env create -f lane_environment.yml` and then `source activate lane_environment` to use the environment.
-This is a slightly modified environment from that used in Term of the Udacity SDCND.
-Please see the note on moviepy below.
+You can use [this conda environment file](lane_environment.yml).
+In the command line, use `conda env create -f lane_environment.yml` and then `source activate lane_environment` (or just `activate` with the environment name on Windows) to use the environment.

-Alternatively, you can use the following:
-* Python 3.5 or higher.
-Most of the included code also works in Python 2.7, although the pickle files used for the training images and labels are encoded for use in Python 3 and would need to be loaded and restructured to work in Python 2.7.
-I would suggest downloading with Anaconda as you will get some of the below
-* TensorFlow - Suggested to download TensorFlow GPU for best performance
-* Keras
-* OpenCV (known as cv2 once downloaded) - opencv-python if installing from command line
-* h5py
-* imageio
-* matplotlib
-* moviepy
-* numpy+mkl
-* scikit-learn
-* scipy

-**Note: Depending on which versions of the above are downloaded, there may be an issue in moviepy when trying to generate the video file from `draw_detected_lanes.py`.
-If so, please navigate to the following on your computer (if using Anaconda): `Anaconda3/Lib/site-packages/moviepy/audio/io/readers.py`, and go to line 122, which should be changed to `reshape((int(len(result)/self.nchannels),`, i.e. adding to change the result of the division to an integer.
-I will also add a link to a conda environment in the near future in case that's easier.**

 ## Key Files
 Although I have included many of the python files I created to help process my images and various prototype neural networks in the ["early_steps" branch](https://github.com/mvirgo/MLND-Capstone/tree/early_steps), the key files are: